Block Island National Wildlife Refuge

 Corn Neck Road, New Shoreham (Block Island)

-At the northern tip of Block Island, at the very end of Corn Neck Road, is a 133 acre bird watcher’s paradise.
-Block Island NWR is a critical stopover point on the Atlantic Coast for dozens of species of birds – some rare or endangered.
-Besides, a walk along the beach and a visit to the North Lighthouse and interpretive center are well worth your time.
-From the entrance, walk along the beach.
-You will see a path fork off to the left.
-Follow this to the lighthouse.
-For a shorter hike, turn around here.
-If you’re up for it, follow the narrow path behind the lighthouse which will loop around to the very tip of the island and bring you back along the same shoreline.
+At the northern tip of Block Island, at the very end of Corn Neck Road, is a 133-acre bird watcher’s paradise.
+In the fall, Block Island National Wildlife Refuge (NWR) is a stopover point on the Atlantic Coast for dozens of species of birds, some rare or endangered.
+Even if you’re not a birder, this walk along the beach and a visit to the North Lighthouse & Interpretive Center are well worth your time.
+And you may even see gray seals!
+While the refuge is open year round for hiking, be certain to call the town of New Shoreham to check on lighthouse hours and admission fees..

 Difficulty: moderately challenging for kids (due to the sandy paths)

 Dogs: to protect the many bird species on the refuge, please leave your dogs at home